mendersoftware/mender-docs/02.Architecture/01.overview/docs.md

 If something causes the device to reboot before committing the update, the bootloader knows that something went wrong, and will **roll back** to the previous version by flipping the active and inactive partitions back again.

-## Stateless filesystems
+## Stateless file systems

 One consequence of image update is that the update will replace all the files in a fileystem with new versions, thereby deleting any new or changed files that had been placed there.
-In other words, to be updatable a filesystem needs to be **stateless**.
+In other words, to be updatable a file system needs to be **stateless**.

 All files that are modified by the device need to be stored in a separate partition.
 Things that may need to be stored include network parameters, user configuration changes and so on.